 I am sitting on the train now, on a voyage to wherever God will take me next.
 Gazing out at the beauty of God’s creation, as I see scene after scene after scene of serene beauty.
 I have been truly blessed the past 4 months to see so much of God’s creation.
-My favourite place from all the places I have been to in the last 4 months was Norway.
-Norway had this distinctive unique beauty.
+My favourite place from all the places I have been to in the last 4 months was Norway, which has this distinctive unique beauty.
 Serene.
 Beautiful.
 Elegant.
 Quiet.
 Peaceful.
 God was everywhere.
 But then every place has its unique beauty.
 Norway is referred to as the New Zealand of the North.
-Or New Zealand is referred to as the Norway of the South.
-The only difference is that Norway is actually really cold in winter, whereas New Zealand has mild climates, well the north of New Zealand and that it never reaches below 5 degrees in winter.
+Or New Zealand as the Norway of the South.
+The only difference is that Norway is actually really cold in winter, whereas New Zealand has mild climates, well the north of New Zealand and that it never reaches below 4 degrees in winter.
 Can you imagine that?
-To live in a country with mild climates all year round.
+To live in a country with a mild climate all year round.
 Never going over 30 in the summer.
-Would be a true blessing me thinks.
+Would be a true blessing I think.

 Maybe this voyage is a stepping stone to meeting you?
 Maybe it is where I will meet you.
 Who knows what God has in mind?
 Unless He wants me to alone for many more years to come…